COVID-19 related closings and changes in East Mississippi

 Earth’s Bounty canceled its April 4 market, postponing the start of its season until May 2.

-The gospel concert featuring “The Kingsmen Quartet” at Salem Baptist Church, Lake, Sunday., March 29 has been canceled.
+Salem Baptist Church canceled the gospel concert featuring “The Kingsmen Quartet” scheduled on March 29.

+Ebenezer Baptist Church in Newton has canceled the gospel concert featuring the "Marksman Quartet" scheduled on April 2.

 If you have a business, organization or event affected by COVID-19, please email editor@themeridianstar.com.